Best Practices for Charging Golf Cart Batteries

 Safety and Environmental Considerations

-• Recycle or dispose of old batteries at certified facilities.
+• Recycle old batteries through certified facilities.

 The Benefits of Proper Battery Care